-A little about Kyoto: Even though Tokyo is now the capital of Japan, it’s only been that way since 1868.
-For over a thousand years before, it was Kyoto, starting in 794.
-Yes, Kyoto’s history goes back farther but it was … Continue reading
+Even though Tokyo is now the capital of Japan, it’s only been that way since 1868.
+For over a thousand years before, it was Kyoto.
+Kyoto’s history goes back farther but it was … Continue reading

 Tags: asia, japan, kyoto

-Osaka is one of Japan’s largest cities and is a less popular tourist destination (though it does see its fair share).
-However, it is very near Kyoto and also has an international airport, so it’s a good place to fly to for visiting central/southern Japan.
+Osaka is one of Japan’s largest cities and is a popular tourist destination.
+As it is very near Kyoto and also has an international airport, it’s a good place to fly to for visiting central/southern Japan.
 It’s actually the gastronomical capital of Japan so since my brother’s a foodie, we decided to spend a day in Osaka and subsequently went almost every night for dinner.

 Unfortunately, this Highlight post is a bit different from the others.
 I did not really want to go to Osaka so only reserved a day.
 My big mistake with Osaka was thinking I could see … Continue reading

 Tags: asia, japan, osaka

-Miyajima is one of the most beautiful places in Japan according to locals, but it’s also someplace that a lot of tourists skip over.
+Miyajima is one of the most beautiful places in Japan according to locals, but it’s also someplace that a lot of tourists from abroad skip over.
 However if you have more time to spend in Japan, Miyajima is definitely worth a visit.
 It was personally one of my favourite stops in Japan.